tahoe-lafs/tahoe-lafs/docs/quickstart.rst

 --------------

 Check if you already have an adequate version of Python installed by running ``python -V``.
-Python v2.4 (v2.4.4 or greater), Python v2.5, Python v2.6, or Python v2.7 will work.
+Tahoe requires Python v2.6.8 or greater.
+Python v2.7 will work.
 Python v3 does not work.
 On Windows, we recommend the use of native Python, not Cygwin.
 If you don't have one of these versions of Python installed, download and install `Python v2.7`_.
 Make sure that the path to the installation directory has no spaces in it (e.g. on Windows, do not install Python in the "Program Files" directory).

 .. _Python v2.7: http://www.python.org/download/releases/2.7.2/